site-prism/automation_helpers/README.md

 ```
 $ bundle
 # Code anything relevant - Add tests for each public method!
-$ rspec
+$ bundle exec rake
-# Ensure all tests are green
-# Commit and push
+# Ensure it's all green!
+Then commit and push
 ```

 To release a new version, update the version number in `version.rb`, and then create a release